-Set to F22, or the highest aperture number - normally marked in orange.
-Note the locking switch.
 If the above did not resolve the problem and you still experence the the error display FEE, please contact your local Nikon office.
 Before doing so please also check the following.

+That the EE servo coupling highlighted above on the lenses has not been broken.
 That the F-min switch highlighted above on the camera body has not been broken.
 If either of the two items above are broken please contact your local Nikon service center.